K$^{*}$(892)$^{\pm}$ resonance production in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Results and discussions

 \subsection{Nuclear modification factor}

-The left panel of Fig.~\ref{fig:RAA} shows the species dependence of $R_{\mathrm{AA}}$ for 0$-$10$\%$ Pb$-$Pb collisions at \snn~$=$~5.02~TeV.
+\begin{sloppypar} The left panel of Fig.~\ref{fig:RAA} shows the species dependence of $R_{\mathrm{AA}}$ for 0$-$10$\%$ Pb$-$Pb collisions at \snn~$=$~5.02~TeV.
 The species vary in mass from 0.139 GeV/$c^{2}$ for pions to 1.020 GeV/$c^{2}$ for the $\phi$ meson.
 Both baryons and mesons have been considered.
-At low \pt ($<$ 2 GeV/$c$), \CKSshort\xspace and \NKSshort\xspace $R_{\mathrm{AA}}$ values are the smallest among the listed hadrons, which is consistent with the picture of the rescattering effect.

-$R_{\mathrm{AA}}$ values in the intermediate \pt range show species dependence with evidence of baryon--meson splitting. $R_{\mathrm{AA}}$ values in this \pt range are influenced by a combination of effects like radial flow, parton recombination, enhanced strangeness production, steepness of particle \pt spectra in reference pp collisions, etc., which are difficult to disentangle from $R_{\mathrm{AA}}$ measurements alone.
+At low \pt ($<$ 2 GeV/$c$), \CKSshort\xspace and \NKSshort\xspace $R_{\mathrm{AA}}$ values are the smallest among the listed hadrons, which is consistent with the picture of the rescattering effect. $R_{\mathrm{AA}}$ values in the intermediate \pt range show species dependence with evidence of baryon--meson splitting. $R_{\mathrm{AA}}$ values in this \pt range are influenced by a combination of effects like radial flow, parton recombination, enhanced strangeness production, steepness of particle \pt spectra in reference pp collisions, etc., which are difficult to disentangle from $R_{\mathrm{AA}}$ measurements alone.
 For \pt $>$ 8 GeV/$c$, all the particle species show similar $R_{\mathrm{AA}}$ within the uncertainties, including the \CKSshort.
 This observation suggests that suppression of various light flavored hadrons is independent of their quark content and mass.
 The right panel of Fig.~\ref{fig:RAA} shows the evolution of $R_{\mathrm{AA}}$ values with centrality for \CKSshort.
 The $R_{\mathrm{AA}}$ is found to be the smallest in most central collisions.
 It gradually increases towards more peripheral collisions similarly for other light hadrons.
-The results are consistent with centrality-dependent energy loss of partons.
+The results are consistent with centrality-dependent energy loss of partons. \end{sloppypar}